The User Experience (UX)

 One major factor in slow load times are the scripts that control the interactive elements on most websites.

-But when possible it is recommended to try an minimise the number of scripts being called in.
+But when possible it is recommended to try an minimize the number of scripts being called in.

 But if it’s just one or two files in the queue then naturally there isn’t much waiting around.
 Unless of course the file in question is littered with errors.